senescent777/minimize-devuan-live/README.md

 	(i'm yet to confirm if the current version works or not)

 - import2.sh
-	is a shortcut for installing more recent this project into a running live distro it can be used to install upgrades to .deb packages also
+	is a shortcut for installing more recent version of this project into a running live distro it can also be used to install upgrades to .deb packages

 - demerde_toi.sh
 	can soon be used to install the most recent version of this project into a running live distro